paivagio/CliNTREc-Interface/README.md

-# CliNTREc---Interface
+# CliNTREc-Interface

-CliNTREc's system interface
+The oficial interface for CliNTREc